Loading Events

 Arts & Culture

-Why don’t we often see symphonic music in clubs, or rock music in concert halls — and what shifts when we try?
+Why don’t we often see symphonic music in rock venues, or rock music in concert halls… and what shifts when we try?

 Symphonic music has evolved through concert halls, designed to project acoustically in naturally reverberant rooms.
 Rock music, by contrast, was born in clubs: amplified, built for energy and proximity.
 These traditions developed in different spaces, for different audiences, with different listening experiences.
-As a cellist working within contemporary songwriting, Ollella often finds herself standing between these two worlds.
+As a cellist working within contemporary songwriting, Town Hall’s 2026 Artist-in-Residence Ollella often finds herself between these two worlds.
 So what happens when you bring them together?

 Read More